XR-Terra-Curriculum/XRTerra_SampleStudentPortfolioSite/README.md

 This is an HTML5 website that students of XR Terra may clone and customize to make their own portfolio websites.

-The Example Site Viewable here:
+The Example Site is Viewable here:

 [https://xr-terra-curriculum.github.io/XRTerra_SampleStudentPortfolioSite/](https://xr-terra-curriculum.github.io/XRTerra_SampleStudentPortfolioSite/)